What is cybersecurity?

 What’s the demand like for cybersecurity professionals?

 The demand for professionals with cybersecurity expertise is strong and growing.
 Cybersecurity is critical to maintaining our national infrastructure—including the banking system, the stock market, the power grid, and military operations.
-The need for cyber-literate professionals is complex and crosses many fields.
-From engineers and computer scientists to information technology professionals and federal managers, qualified professionals are needed to manage cybersecurity operations, as well as to do the hands-on work.
+The need for cyber-literate professionals is complex and crosses many fields in our region and around the world.
+From engineers and computer scientists to information technology professionals, policymakers, lawyers, and managers, qualified professionals are needed to manage cybersecurity operations in both the technical and policy domains.

 Can UMBC help me obtain a cybersecurity job?